 Businesses shouldn't have a zero-risk policy either, as that can incur losses and open opportunities for competitors.
 Instead, they should set a threshold that allows their legal team to operate within a certain risk level.

-Doing so will help them make better and more informed decisions when it comes to contract management.
-After all, they need to weigh the risks and rewards of every decision made by the legal team.
+Doing so will help you make better and more informed decisions when it comes to contract management.
+After all, you need to weigh the risks and rewards of every decision made by the legal team.
 Here are two things to consider when setting this threshold: